Allopurinol (By mouth)

 How to Use This Medicine

-- Even if you think the medicine is not working, KEEP TAKING THE ALLOPURINOL, even if you are taking other medicines for gout attacks.
+- Keep taking this medicine, even if you think it is not working and you are taking other medicines for gout attacks.
 The attacks should become shorter and less severe after you take allopurinol for several months.

-- Drink 10 to 12 full glasses of liquids each day unless directed differently by your doctor.
+- Drink 10 to 12 full glasses of water each day unless directed differently by your doctor.

-- You may take the medicine after meals to avoid stomach upset.
+- You may take allopurinol after meals to prevent stomach upset.

 Drugs and Foods to Avoid